pryley/alfred-the-archive/README.md

 1. **⌥ Option:** Holding this key down as you press Enter will open the note containing the task in the default editor.

-2. **⌘ Command:** Holding this key down as you press Enter will open the noted containing the task in "The Archive".
+2. **⌘ Command:** Holding this key down as you press Enter will open the noted containing the task in The Archive.

 ## Searching Tags

 To search the tags in your notes, type `artag` along with a space, then enter your search query.
-Pressing Enter on a tag will match all notes that contain the tag in "The Archive".
+Pressing Enter on a tag will match all notes that contain the tag in The Archive.

 ![](.screenshots/artag.png)

-> **Note:** Due to a limitation of the external link URL scheme that "The Archive" uses, it is not possible to pass the `#` symbol along with the tag name to "The Archive".
+> **Note:** Due to a limitation of the external link URL scheme that The Archive uses, it is not possible to pass the `#` symbol along with the tag name to The Archive.

 ### Modifier keys